eProsima/Fast-DDS-docs/docs/notes/notes.rst

 .. seealso::

-    For further information about other products versions related to this version, please check the :ref:`dependencies_compatibilities_product_compatibility` section.
+    For further information about the corresponding versions of other products related to this Fast DDS version, please refer to the :ref:`dependencies_compatibilities_product_compatibility` section.

 Previous versions
 =================